openshift/enhancements/enhancements/platforms/ovirt-rhv-ipi.md

 the initial cluster running by supplying DNS a service and load balancing, all \
 using static pods.

-This work is related to the Bare-Metal provider because oVirt does not supply \
+The networking part is based on what was done for Bare-Metal provider because oVirt does not supply \
 DNS and LB services but is a platform provider.
 See the [baremetal ipi networking doc][baremetal-ipi-networking]

 ### Implementation Details/Notes/Constraints [optional]